 Ask a member of your health care team for any of the materials listed below.
 You can read or order them online.
-They can also be found on the inpatient unit near the public washrooms or on the Daycare Unit patient library (room 631).
+Some can be found on the inpatient unit near the public washrooms or on the Daycare Unit patient library (room 631).

-- Supporting you through Treatment (Leukemia/BMT Program of BC) - Resources and Support (Leukemia/BMT Program of BC) - Chemotherapy and Other Drug Therapies (Canadian Cancer Society) - Coping When You Have Cancer (Canadian Cancer Society) - Eating Well When You Have Cancer (Canadian Cancer Society) - Sex, Intimacy and Cancer (Canadian Cancer Society) - High-dose Therapy & Autologous Stem Cell Transplantation (Myeloma Canada)
+- Resources and Support (Leukemia/BMT Program of BC) - Chemotherapy and Other Drug Therapies (Canadian Cancer Society) - Coping When You Have Cancer (Canadian Cancer Society) - Eating Well When You Have Cancer (Canadian Cancer Society) - Sex, Intimacy and Cancer (Canadian Cancer Society) - High-dose Therapy & Autologous Stem Cell Transplantation (Myeloma Canada)